intelagense/rwxrob/log/2021/02/18/README.md

+## Thursday, February 18, 2021, 2:44:06PM EST <1613677446>

+Summarized the *command with actions* description as post-modern take on traditional UNIX philosophy.

+Noting that actions should be 1-5 characters tops, with 3 or less being the target when possible.

+Command shields extremely brief action names from naming conflicts with the shell.

+Commands should always be three character or less.

 ## Thursday, February 18, 2021, 12:05:58PM EST <1613667958>

 Just remembering that I need to categorized my TODOs a bit so that the